mfornace/rebind/README.md

 #### Python function

-Or sometimes, you might want to make a type-erased callback to Python.
+Or sometimes, you might want to make a type-erased handler to Python.

 ```python
 lib.add_test('number-of-threads', lambda i: i * 2)